Polarization Dynamics of X-Ray Synchrotron Emission from a Multi-Zone Blazar Jet: Implementation of a Multi-cell model of the blazar zone

 Each incarnation of our model is represented by the choice of whether the individual cells are powered by magnetic reconnection or magnetized turbulence and three additional parameters: the number of cells $N$ that contribute to the observed emission, the set of viewing angles $\{\theta_\mathrm{v}\}$ that the model can draw from to represent the emission from individual cells, and a power-law index $\alpha$ that determines the distribution of relative weights (or brightnesses) of the emitting cells.
 In the following, we describe the role that each parameter has in the final model output.

 The number of cells $N$ denotes how many cells are significantly contributing to the total observed radiative output, and, in practice, it sets how many PIC simulations runs will be combined together.
 PIC runs are simulated at viewing angles $\theta_\mathrm{v}$ between $0^{\circ}$ and $60^{\circ}$ in $15^{\circ}$ increments.
 See Figure~\ref{fig:physical_picture} for the definition of $\theta_\mathrm{v}$.
 The set of viewing angles $\{\theta_{\mathrm{v}}\}$ defines which viewing angles we sample from to construct the output of an incarnation of our model.
 We only consider sets of adjacent viewing angles.
 For each viewing angle, there are 11 different magnetic reconnection runs and 6 magnetized turbulence runs that have been simulated and can be sampled from.
 Once $N$ simulation runs are selected, random time lags are introduced and their individual $I(t), Q(t), \text{and}\ U(t)$ outputs are added together to represent the total radiative output of the model.
 The flux of each simulation run is normalized by dividing the $I(t)$ light curve by $\int I(t) \mathrm{d}t$ so that each cell initially contributes the same fluence.
 Additional flux weights, sampled from a power-law distribution with index $-\alpha$, are then assigned to each individual cell to represent variance in individual cell fluence.
+In physical terms, variations in the assigned flux weights represent differences in the available energy of each cell, not differences in their size.
 We consider $\alpha$ values of 3.5 and 2.5, corresponding to scenarios in which the total radiative output is more or less likely to be dominated by a few bright cells.
 We also consider the scenario in which all cells are weighted equally and contribute the same amount of fluence to the final combined light curve.
 This will be denoted by the shorthand $\alpha=-1$, even though in this case $\alpha$ does not represent a power-law index like positive values of $\alpha$ do.

 For both magnetic reconnection and magnetized turbulence we generate multi-cell model outputs by performing a grid search over the following sets of parameters: $N$ = \{5, 15, 25, 35, 45, 55, 65, 75\}, $\alpha$ = \{2.5, 3.5, -1\}, and $\{\theta_{\mathrm{v}}\}$ = $\{\{0^\circ\}, \{15^\circ\}, ..., \{0^\circ, 15^\circ\},$ $\{15^\circ, 30^\circ\}, ..., $ $ \ \{0^\circ, 15^\circ, 30^\circ, 45^\circ, 60^\circ\}\}$.